stormpath/stormpath-documentation/source/005_auth_n.rst

 	https://api.stormpath.com/v1/applications/$YOUR_APPLICATION_ID/oauth/token

 This endpoint is used to generate an OAuth token for any valid Account associated with the specified Application.
-It uses the same validation as the ``/loginAttempt`` endpoint, as described above in `How Login Attempts Work`_.
+It uses the same validation as the ``/loginAttempt`` endpoint, as described above in :ref:`How Login Attempts Work <how-login-works>`.

 Your application will act as a proxy to the Stormpath API.
 For example: